 The Company performs research and development for others pursuant to feasibility agreements and development and license agreements.
 Under the feasibility agreements, the Company generally is reimbursed for the cost of work performed.
 Feasibility agreements are designed to evaluate the applicability of the Company's technologies to a particular macromolecule and therefore are generally completed in less than one year.
-Under the Company's development and license agreements, the partner companies receive an exclusive license to develop, use and sell a dry powder formulation and a suitable delivery device to be development agreements, the Company will be reimbursed for development costs and may also be entitled to milestone and advanced royalty payments when and if certain development agreements are generally cancelable by the partner without significant financial penalty to the partner.
+Under the Company's development and license agreements, the partner companies receive an exclusive license to develop, use and sell a dry powder formulation and a suitable delivery device to be developed by the Company for one of the partner's macromolecule drugs.
+Under these development agreements, the Company will be reimbursed for development costs and may also be entitled to milestone and advance royalty payments when and if certain development milestones are achieved.
+All of the Company's research and development agreements are generally cancelable by the partner without significant financial penalty to the partner.